 Comment 5: “Folder “samples” and Folder “taxonomy” – these are provided as files, not folders.”

-Author Response: We created folders for “samples” and “taxonomy” on purpose.
+Author Response: We had created folders for “samples” and “taxonomy” deliberately.
 Although there is a single file in each folder at the moment, we expect to expand the contents of these folders by cleaning up more data in the future.
 For example, the taxonomic classification of fungal ITS sequences may be saved to a different file in the “taxonomy” folder.
-We explained our rationale in the manuscript (Line 220-222).
+We explained our reasons in the manuscript (Line 222-225).

-Reviewer #2
+Referee #2

 Comment 1: “Nice repository model.”

-Author Response: We thank the reviewer for reading and commenting on our manuscript.
+Author Response: We thank the referee for reading and commenting on our manuscript.

 Comment 2: “Some comments: Have you added, in the repo, the episodes of GVHD?
 How many did you find?
 Have you identified some risk factors for them?”

-Author Response: We appreciate the reviewer’s interest in GVHD outcomes.
+Author Response: We appreciate the referee’s interest in GVHD.
 We have not added GVHD data as detailed GVHD outcomes are not available for the entire patient cohort without vetting by manual chart review.
-We regretfully cannot publicly post such patient-level outcomes, even de-identified.
+Regretfully we do not have permission to publish such patient-level granular data on outcomes, even de-identified.

-We have previously reported that microbiome risk factors for GVHD-related mortality include low alpha-diversity, low abundance of Blautia [1] and domination by Enterococcus [2] and that chronic GVHD is associated with high circulating concentrations of microbiome-derived short-chain fatty acids [3].
-We indicated these GVHD-microbiome links in the manuscript (Lines: 118-119).
+But note that members of our team have previously reported microbiome risk factors for GVHD-related mortality.
+Those factors include low alpha-diversity, low abundance of Blautia [1] and domination by Enterococcus [2] and that chronic GVHD is associated with high circulating concentrations of microbiome-derived short-chain fatty acids [3].
+We expanded introduction to discuss these GVHD-microbiome links in the manuscript (Lines: 76) which were outside of the main focus of our original paper.

 Comment 3: “About your patients: have you registered other factors that influence gut microbiota composition (e.g. diet, delivery, breastfeeding, PPI use)?”